hasanihardik/SQL-for-DataScience/README.md

-This repository contains solutions to quizzes, assignments and also final project from the SQL for Data Science course by
-UC Davis on Coursera, covering SQL basics, joins, subqueries, and data manipulation techniques.
+This repository contains solutions to quizzes, assignments and also final project(based on Milk Production) from the SQL for Data Science course by UC Davis on Coursera, covering SQL basics, joins, subqueries, and data manipulation techniques.
 It is